 From too much screen time to work stress and sleepless nights—life throws a lot your way, and it can add up to impact your health.
 But in this always-on world, how many of us stop to really think about it?

 If you’re like most people, you may see these modern perils as just an inevitable part of everyday life.
-But it doesn’t have to be that way—you CAN fight back.
-And Swanson Health has launched our Antidotes for Everyday Life to help you do just that.
-Here’s an overview of these time-tested antidotes, the science behind them, plus when and how to take them.
+But it doesn’t have to be that way: you CAN fight back!
+And Swanson Health has our Antidotes for Everyday Life to help you do just that.
+Here’s an overview of these time-tested antidotes, the science behind them and when and how to take them.

 What are the Antidotes for Everyday Life?

 We looked closely at some of the most common health curveballs life throws our way, including never-ending exposure to digital device screens, too much stress, not getting enough sleep and digestive health concerns due to modern diets.
 Working with Swanson Health nutritionists and scientists, we created a modern-day toolkit with science-backed antidotes for the most common challenges of everyday life that can affect our health and wellbeing.
 Here’s the scoop: